 An SQL Join statement is used to combine data or rows from two or more tables based on a common field between them.
 Different types of Joins are:

 - LEFT JOIN: This join returns all the rows of the table on the left side of the join and matching rows for the table on the right side of the join.
-For the rows for which there is no matching row on the right side, the result-set will be null.
+For the rows for which there is no matching row on the right side, the result set will be null.
 LEFT JOIN is also known as LEFT OUTER JOIN

 - RIGHT JOIN: RIGHT JOIN is similar to LEFT JOIN.
 This join returns all the rows of the table on the right side of the join and matching rows for the table on the left side of the join.
-For the rows for which there is no matching row on the left side, the result-set will contain null.
+For the rows for which there is no matching row on the left side, the result set will contain null.
 RIGHT JOIN is also known as RIGHT OUTER JOIN.

 15. What is an index?

 A database index is a data structure that improves the speed of data retrieval operations on a database table at the cost of additional writes and the use of more storage space to maintain the extra copy of data.
 Data can be stored only in one order on a disk.
-To support faster access according to different values, a faster search like binary search for different values is desired.
+To support faster access according to different values, a faster search like a binary search for different values is desired.
 For this purpose, indexes are created on tables.
 These indexes need extra space on the disk, but they allow faster search according to different frequently searched values.

-16. What is table and Field?
+16. What are table and Field?

 Table: A table has a combination of rows and columns.
 Rows are called records and columns are called fields.
 In MS SQL Server, the tables are being designated within the database and schema names.